Exawind/amr-wind/docs/sphinx/user/inputs_incflo.rst

    Specifies which Godunov scheme to use.
 Options include ``plm``, ``ppm``, ``ppm_nolim``, ``weno_js``, and ``weno_z``

-.. input_param:: incflo.use_ppm

-   **type:** Boolean, optional, default = true

-   When estimating the two states in a Godunov scheme a piecewise parabolic method (PPM) is used when this flag is true or when the flag is false a less accurate piecewise linear method (PLM) is used instead.
-   Note: only used when :input_param:`incflo.use_godunov` = true.

 .. input_param:: incflo.godunov_use_forces_in_trans

    **type:** Boolean, optional, default = false